-In times of business difficulty, a strong internal communication platform is an absolute essential.
+In times of business difficulty, you really need to be able to rely on your internal systems and procedures.
+They need to be robust, flexible and totally dependable.
+This is especially true of internal communications.
 Crisis situations create a need for immediate responses, frequent updates, visible leadership and the ability to reach every single employee, no matter how remote.
 When it comes to communicating with employees during a crisis, all your existing internal communications channels suddenly come under close scrutiny.
-Are they really up to the challenge?
+Are they really up to the job in hand?

 Many companies will be relying on their employee intranet to sustain their internal communications.
 In theory, this is the obvious solution.
-An employee intranet exists to function as a central, consistent point for employee engagement encompassing communications, resources, references and opportunities.
+Employee intranet sites exist to function as a central, consistent point for employee engagement encompassing communications, resources, references and opportunities.
 It’s exactly what you need to facilitate your internal communication strategy.
 Or is it?
 In this blog, we take a look at employee intranets in more detail and consider whether they are still meeting expectations in today’s business climate.

 What is an employee intranet?

 In essence, an employee intranet is a platform used to share company information and resources amongst staff.
 It is also used to facilitate group working and the exchange of news, views and ideas.
 Over the last two decades, the employee intranet portal has become a popular way of sharing information and improving internal communications.